bonedaddy/barreleye/README.md

 Notes:

-- A default config file will be generated on first run.
+- A default config file will be generated on the first run.
 Optionally, rename `barreleye.sample.toml` to `barreleye.toml`

 - [Clickhouse](https://github.com/ClickHouse/ClickHouse) is a requirement for warehouse storage.
 Default config settings point to a local installation